Episode 5 ‘The Bachelor’ Spoilers: Kelsey Weier’s A Wreck As Competition For Peter Weber’s Roses Intensifies

 One struggling lady will put together some sort of scheme to try to ensure she gets a rose from Peter, but it sounds as if it backfires.
 It sounds as if this, too, is probably Kelsey.

-As the group date continues, it seems that Kelsey will remain emotional and will face a charged confrontation from one of the other ladies who does ultimately talk to Peter about the situation.
+As the group date continues, it seems that Kelsey will remain emotional and will face a charged confrontation from one of the other ladies, who does ultimately talk to Peter about the situation.

-Viewers will have to tune in to see how Peter reacts to this, but The Bachelor spoilers hint that neither Kelsey or Tammy will be leaving quite yet.
-In fact, Reality Steve has teased that Kelsey won’t be going home for a while and viewers will be curious to see if she can pull herself together in the days ahead.
+Viewers will have to tune in to see how Peter reacts to this, but The Bachelor spoilers hint that neither Kelsey nor Tammy will be leaving quite yet.
+In fact, Reality Steve has teased that Kelsey won’t be going home for a while, and viewers will be curious to see if she can pull herself together in the days ahead.